Types of Questions for Real Estate Pros to Ask Homebuyers

 Buyer's Agents Have to Know the Market

-At the time of writing, Elizabeth Weintraub, CalBRE #00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, Calif.
+At the time of writing, Elizabeth Weintraub, CalBRE #00697006, was a Broker-Associate at Lyon Real Estate in Sacramento, Calif.